alivep00l/Big-Mart-Sales-Prediction/README.md

-# 🛒 Big Mart Sales Prediction using Machine Learning (XGBoost)
+# 🛒 Big Mart Sales Prediction using Machine Learning

 This repository contains a machine learning project that predicts sales for Big Mart products using historical sales data.
 The project involves cleaning real-world data, analyzing trends, and building a regression model to forecast sales based on product and outlet characteristics.